Swimming Pool Heating

 2. Heat pumps take longer to initially heat the pool (a couple of days instead of a day) so they are not recommended for “spot heating”

-3. The initial cost of the unit is a bit higher than a gas heater
+3. The initial cost of the unit is slightly higher than a gas heater unit

 The descriptions and wording contained on this webpage are exclusively the property of Bryan Mills / Atlantis Pool Service LLC.
 Any reproduction or use without the consent of Atlantis Pool Service is strictly prohibited.